On the geometry and arithmetic of infinite translation surfaces: Proof of main results

-{\em Proof of Corollary \ref{OUTF2}:}\\ Let $\Gamma$ be a subgroup of $\sltwo(\ZZ)$.
-By Theorem B \S 2 we know that there is a translation surface $S$ with Veech group $\Gamma$.
-Furthermore in the construction 4.9 in \cite{PSV} all slits can be chosen such that their end points are integer points in the corresponding plane $\CC = \RR^2$, thus $S$ is an origami, i.e. it allows a covering $p:\overline{S} \to T$ ramified at most over one point $\infty$.
+Let $\Gamma$ be a subgroup of $\sltwo(\ZZ)$.
+By \Cref{P:PSV} we know that there is a translation surface $S$ with Veech group $\Gamma$.
+Furthermore in the construction all slits can be chosen such that their end points are integer points in the corresponding plane $\CC = \RR^2$; thus $S$ is an origami by \Cref{mainthm}, part (\labelcref{Thm1i}).
+Hence it allows for a subset $S^*$ of $S$, whose complement is a discrete set of points, an unramified covering $p:S^* \to T_0$ to the once puncture unit torus $T_0$.
 Recall that $p$ defines the conjugacy class $[U]$ of a subgroup $U$ of $F_2$ as follows.
-The group $U$ is the fundamental group of $S^* = \overline{S}\backslash p^{-1}(\infty)$.
-It is embedded into $F_2 = \pi_1(E^*)$ via the homomorphism $p^*$ between fundamental groups which is induced by $p$.
+Let $U$ be the fundamental group of $S^*$.
+It is embedded into $F_2 = \pi_1(T_0)$ via the homomorphism $p_*$ between fundamental groups induced by $p$.
 The embedding depends on the choices of the base points up to conjugation.
-In \cite{S} this is used to give the description of the Veech group cited in Theorem~\ref{thmc} completely in terms of $[U]$.
+In \cite{S} this is used to give the description of the Veech group completely in terms of $[U]$; compare Theorem~\labelcref{thmc}.
 Recall for this that the outer automorphism group $\out(F_2)$ is isomorphic to $\gltwo(\ZZ)$.
-Furthermore it naturally acts on the set of the conjugacy classes of subgroups $U$ of $F_2$. \begin{theoremothers}[\cite{S}, Prop.
-2.1] The Veech group $\Gamma(S^*)$ equals the stabilizer of the conjugacy class $[U]$ in $\sltwo(\ZZ)$ under the action described above. \end{theoremothers} The theorem in \cite{S} considers only finite origamis, but the proof works in the same way for infinite origamis.
-Recall furthermore that $\Gamma(S^*) = \Gamma(S) \cap \sltwo(\ZZ)$ and $\Gamma(S) \subseteq \sltwo(\ZZ)$ if and only if the $\ZZ$-module spanned by the holonomy of the saddle connections equals $\ZZ^2$.
-But we can easily choose the slits in the construction in \cite{PSV} such that this condition is fulfilled.\\ {\em Proof of Theorem \ref{ncon}:}\\ First remark that the translation surfaces constructed in the proof of theorem 2 parts (i.ii) and (v) are counterexamples for statements (1) and (2) repectively.
-Moreover, it is easy to construct using construction 4.9 in \cite{PSV} an example of a translation surface $S$ whose Veech group is generated by two hyperbolic elements $M_1$ and $M_2$ but such that $\Q(tr(M_1))$ and $\Q(tr(M_2))$ are not the same field (compare statement (1) in theorem \ref{ncon}).
-On the other hand, if $\mu$ is a solution to the equation $\mu+\mu^{-1}=\sqrt[3]{2}$ and $G$ is the group generated by the matrices:
+Furthermore it naturally acts on the set of the conjugacy classes of subgroups $U$ of $F_2$.

+\begin{theoremothers}[\cite{S}, Prop.
+2.1] The Veech group $\Gamma(S^*)$ equals the stabiliser of the conjugacy class $[U]$ in $\sltwo(\ZZ)$ under the action described above. \end{theoremothers} The theorem in \cite{S} considers only finite origamis, but the proof works in the same way for infinite origamis.
+Recall furthermore that $\Gamma(S^*) = \Gamma(S) \cap \sltwo(\ZZ)$ and $\Gamma(S) \subseteq \sltwo(\ZZ)$ if and only if the $\ZZ$-module spanned by the holonomy vectors of the saddle connections equals $\ZZ^2$.
+We can easily choose the marks in the construction in \cite{PSV} such that this condition is fulfilled.\\